Riansyah08/Calculator-Timer-Web/README.md

 # 🕒 Switchable Calculator & Timer
 A simple, visually appealing web application that allows users to switch between a Calculator and a Timer in one interface.
 Designed with an intuitive UI and responsive layout, this project demonstrates interactive DOM manipulation using vanilla JavaScript, with no external frameworks.
-This project was developed as part of the Capstone Project for the IBM X Hacktiv8 Program, showcasing fundamental web development skills and practical problem-solving abilities.
+This project was developed as a Capstone Project for the IBM X Hacktiv8 Student Developer Initiative Program, specifically under the Code Generation and Optimization with IBM Granite course.
 <br><br>

 ### 💻 Technologies Used